bbc/genie/README.md

 ## To build:

-npm run build` runs `webpack --config build-scripts/webpack.config.js`
+`npm run build` runs `webpack --config build-scripts/webpack.config.js` and creates a bundle in the `output` directory.

-`npm run build-watch` runs the compiler and creates a bundle.
-This means you can view index.html in a browser without having to run a webserver.
+`npm run build-watch` runs the above but in watch mode, which picks up changes to the code and rebuilds automatically.

+### Visualizer

+`npm run build` will also generate a webpage in the output folder with a visual representation of the modules which make up the bundle.
+This allows us to investigate bundle size issues that may occur in the future.

+To see this simply open `output/stats.html` in a browser.

 ## To view: